studersi/test-4/Tutorial-03-README.md

 This certificate is suitable for secure use on a production server, but nowadays it is probably better to use a more qualified _certificate authority_ than the one proposed here.
 It has been announced that _Let’s Encrypt_ will be opening on November 16, 2015.
 It is a _CA_ offering only free certificates.
 Once _Let’s Encrypt_ goes live, these instructions will be changed accordingly.

 But for the moment we’ll be using _StartSSL_.
 The provider first verifies the identity of the applicant and then, before issuing the certificate, checks his authorization to obtain a specific certificate for a specific domain.
 Verification takes place by an e-mail sent to a predefined address for the desired certificate domain.
-Specifically, in the case of the domain _example.com_, this means that _StartSSL_ sends an e-mail message with a security code to one of the three address: _postmaster@example.com_, _webmaster@example.com_ or _hostmaster@example.com_.
+Specifically, in the case of the domain _example.com_, this means that _StartSSL_ sends an e-mail message with a security code to one of the three addresses: _postmaster@example.com_, _webmaster@example.com_ or _hostmaster@example.com_.
 This prevents someone from getting a certificate for a third-party domain, because in this case he would not receive the message with the code.

 These are currently the steps for obtaining a server certificate: